 Sec.
 6-20.
 Location restrictions: package sales.

-(a) Except for those licensees who operate a bed and breakfast, or as a specialty wine shop under this chapter, package sales of malt beverages and/or wine shall only be conducted in conjunction with the business operation of a supermarket, convenience store, general merchandise department store, or drugstore, meeting the requirements of this section.
+All package stores for the sale of distilled spirits by the unbroken package shall be located on lots or tracts with frontage either Georgia Highway 16 or Georgia Highways 74 & 85.
+A distilled spirits package store may be located within a commercial development meeting the requirements of this section.

-(b) Licenses for the package sale of malt beverages and/or wine will be issued only for premises located within a commercial zoning classification under the city zoning ordinance.
+(b) Licenses for the package sale of malt beverages and/or wine only will be issued only for premises located within a commercial zoning classification under the city zoning ordinance.
+Except for those licensees who operate a bed and breakfast, or as a specialty wine shop under this chapter, package sales of malt beverages and/or wine shall be conducted only in conjunction with the business operation of a supermarket, convenience store, general merchandise department store, or drugstore, meeting the requirements of this section.

 (c) All premises at which the package sale of alcoholic beverages is authorized shall meet all requirements of the city's zoning and developmental ordinances, as well as minimum building, fire and life safety codes.

-(d) For the purpose of this section, "supermarket" shall mean a grocery retailer carrying a full selection of food and grocery items, including fresh produce and meats, and having a minimum wholesale inventory of $50,000.00 in food and grocery items, exclusive of malt beverage, wine, and tobacco products.
+(d) For the purpose of subsection (b), "supermarket" shall mean a grocery retailer carrying a full selection of food and grocery items, including fresh produce and meats, and having a minimum wholesale inventory of $50,000.00 in food and grocery items, exclusive of malt beverage, wine, and tobacco products.
 A "convenience store" shall mean a retail store carrying a limited selection of canned, packaged or prepared food and grocery items and at which gasoline is regularly available for sale (provided that no service or mechanical work is performed on motor vehicles), and provided further, that the minimum wholesale value of the inventory of food and grocery items maintained on the premises for sale to the public is no less than $25,000.00, exclusive of malt beverages, wine, and tobacco products.
 A "drugstore" shall mean a retail store at which prescription drugs and medications are dispensed under the control of a State-licensed pharmacist, and which sells at retail various personal health-related items and drugs for which prescriptions are not required.
 A "general merchandise department store" shall mean a retail store with floor space open to the public in excess of 25,000 square feet and an inventory with minimum wholesale value of not less than $100,000.00, exclusive of malt beverages, wine, and tobacco products.

 (e) For the purpose of this section, specialty "wine shop" shall mean a store exclusively for the retail sale of package wine and no other alcoholic beverages.
 Wine shop can also provide specialty items, including food, and other related merchandise.
-Said store shall be located in the General Commercial (GC) zoning district and meet all other requirements of the ordinance unless otherwise specified, maintain an exclusive Employer Identification Number from the Internal Revenue Service and an occupational tax certificate from the city.
+Said store shall be located in the General Commercial (GC) or Historic Town (HT) zoning districts and meet all other requirements of this Chapter, unless otherwise specified, maintain an exclusive Employer Identification Number from the Internal Revenue Service and an occupational tax certificate from the city.
 A wine shop established in accordance with this section may:

 (1) Sell and serve only wine by the drink for consumption on the premises.